cc5u/ECE1779_Course_Project/README.md

 - `sightings` (possible found submissions)
 - `messages` (chat history per report)

-Persistent storage will be implemented using **Docker volumes** attached to the PostgreSQL service to ensure:
+Persistent storage will be implemented using DigitalOcean volumes attached to the PostgreSQL service to ensure:

 - Data durability across container restarts
 - Data persistence across service updates or redeployments

 #### 4. Deployment Provider

-The application will be deployed on a **DigitalOcean Droplet** configured as a Docker Swarm manager node.
+The application will be deployed on a DigitalOcean Droplet configured as a Docker Swarm manager node.

 Deployment components include: